-Based solely on its review of the copies of such forms received and written representations from certain Reporting Persons that no such forms were required, the Company believes that during fiscal year 2016, all Reporting Persons complied with the applicable filing requirements on a timely basis, except that (i) Eileen F. Raney, a director of the Company, filed a late Form 3 on April 8, 2016 with respect to the initial beneficial ownership requirements upon her appointment as a director of the Company and (ii) Michael D. Rumbolz, an executive officer and director of the Company, filed a late Form 4 on April 8, 2016 with respect to an option grant to purchase shares of the Company's Common Stock.
+Based solely on its review of the copies of such forms received and written representations from certain Reporting Persons that no such forms were required, the Company believes that during fiscal year 2017, all Reporting Persons complied with the applicable filing requirements on a timely basis, except that (i) E. Miles Kilburn, Geoffrey P. Judge, Ronald V. Congemi, Linster W. Fox and Eileen F. Raney, each of whom served as a non-employee director of the Company during 2017, (ii) Michel D. Rumbolz, Randy L. Taylor, David J. Lucchese, Edward A. Peters, Juliet A. Lim and Dean A. Ehrlich, each of whom served as an executive officer of the Company during 2017, and (iii) Todd A. Valli, who served as a senior vice president and Chief Accounting Officer of the Company, each filed a single late Form 4 on March 20, 2017 with respect to an option grant to purchase shares of the Company's Common Stock that occurred on March 8, 2017.